Our Origins

 “Slow Food assures us of a better quality lifestyle.
 With a snail purposely chosen as its patron and symbol, it is an idea and a way of life that needs much sure but steady support.”

-Slow Food UW was founded in 2007 by Genya Erling as a way to bring local foods from Southern Wisconsin farmers to the campus.
+Slow Food UW was founded in 2007 by Genya Erling to bring local foods from Southern Wisconsin farmers to campus.
 The small group of students who spent their days cooking and enjoying local food together are the pioneers of our current organization.
 The organization slowly grew as members and volunteers spread the word.
-Our mission sets itself apart from the broader Slow Food movement by looking to provide good, clean, fair food at an affordable price for all.

-Our mission is to promote and model an alternative food system where food is good, clean, and fair for all by supporting sustainable food production, creating an inviting community around food, and advancing food justice in the Madison area.
+Our mission sets itself apart from the broader Slow Food movement by looking to provide good, clean, fair food at an affordable price for all by supporting sustainable food production, creating an inviting community around food, and advancing food justice in the Madison area.

 We envision all actors within the food system working hand-in-hand to embrace food’s pivotal role in the dynamics of a community and to leverage that role as a tool to improve the social, environmental, and economic health of communities, nations, and the world.